 Dear Club Member,

-I make no apologies for repeating the central theme in last year’s Chairman’s address.
+Away from the pandemic, I make no apologies for returning yet again to what has been a central theme in my recent annual addresses.
 Our three teams offer competitive football for players of all abilities and as players improve, we are always keen to promote them to higher sides.
 We have actively discouraged the development of close-knit squads.
 Indeed, it is an AFC rule for clubs to put out first teams made up of their best eleven players, second teams of the next best eleven and so on.

 If you have joined Old St Mary’s just to play with a particular group of friends, you have joined the wrong club!
 Players must accept that the willingness to move up and down through teams is an important pre-requisite of membership.

 I will finish by wishing you all an enjoyable and successful season.
-Please give our captains your full support throughout the year, making yourself readily available for whichever team wishes to select you.
+Please give our captains your full support throughout the year, making yourself readily available for whichever team wants you, and paying your match fees promptly.

 Old St Mary’s Football Club